-As the Customer Support manager here at Parse.ly, I answer questions about our campaign tracking at least weekly (if not more often).
+As the Technical Integration Manager here at Parse.ly, I answer questions about campaign tracking in our integration projects at least weekly (if not more often).
 I consistently reference our step-by-step guide for campaign tracking, so that was my first stop when I promoted my recent blog post The Magic of Metadata.
 I went straight to our URL builder, but failed to focus on the key point: what questions did I want to answer about traffic to this content?

 The URLs I initially used for my blog post weren’t specific enough and in some cases, they had incorrect information.
 When my post went live I thought, ‘oh, I’m sharing this on social media right away.’
 Our marketing department even offered a link for us to use.
 I took a quick glance and figured it looked like a good UTM structure for me to use:

 However, a bit later on I realized that I had just used that same link on ALL my social media platforms, not just LinkedIn but Twitter and Facebook as well.
 I was so eager to promote my content on social media that I forgot to build a different URL for each platform so that I would know where the majority of my traffic originated.
 That type of information is invaluable because it helps to understand the best places to promote this type of content in the future.

 Mixing up the values in utm parameters is one of the most common mistakes that I see.
 And now I understand why!
 It’s so easy to copy and paste a url, and not think twice.
 Other common mistakes I see include misspelled campaign values and mixing up which values go with which campaign parameters.